 Yolanda Riveros Morales is an Economist from Colombia.
 She has a Masters in Economy from Los Andes University, Colombia.
 Yolanda gained experience in the development and implementation of public policy through her work with the Colombian Government, particularly in the areas of gender, human rights and poverty.
 Some of the policy projects that Yolanda has played a key role in include the ‘Teenage Pregnancy Prevention Strategy’, the ‘Multidimensional Poverty Index (GPI-OPHI)’, and updating the Government’s social service policy to improve access for poor communities.
-She is currently making use of her skills in data and statistical analyses working as a research assistant on the project “Towards Inclusive Peace: Mapping Gender Provisions in Peace Agreements” in the Monash GPS Centre.
+She is currently making use of her skills in data and statistical analyses for the project ‘Towards Inclusive Peace: Mapping Gender Provisions of Peace Agreements’ in the Monash GPS Centre.

 Maria Tanyag is a Postdoctoral Research Fellow at Monash GPS.
 Together with Jacqui True, she is lead researcher for the collaborative research with ActionAid Australia and other ActionAid country offices on developing “Gender Responsive Alternatives on Climate Change”.
 The project is a multi-country case study research in Cambodia, Kenya and Vanuatu.
 Maria recently submitted her doctoral dissertation which investigates sexual and reproductive health and rights (SRHR) in crisis settings of armed conflicts and environmental disasters from a feminist political economy perspective.
 She has published in Women’s Studies International Forum, Gender & Development, and the International Feminist Journal of Politics.
 Her most recent paper on “Resilience, Female Altruism, and Bodily Autonomy” was published in the Signs: Journal of Women in Culture and Society.